Ethics and Compliance

-The Group Ethics and Compliance function supports the Group in achieving its goals by assessing and analyzing ethics and compliance risks and establishing ethics and compliance programs that align with the Group's strategic goals to ensure the success of our business.
+The Group E&C function supports the Group in achieving its goals by assessing and analyzing ethics and compliance risks and establishing ethics and compliance programs that align with the Group's strategic goals to ensure the success of our business.

 In line with these objectives, more specific key performance indicators (KPIs) have been developed to help measure the effectiveness of the ethics and compliance program as shown here.

 The NSG Group Code of Ethics broadly covers the ethical behavior expected of our employees in the work place, including compliance with all laws and all major Group policies, procedures and guidelines.
 The Code is available in all 19 Group languages.

 The Group's new employee education is to cover not only the Code of Ethics, but also conflict of interest, fraud and IS security.
 Even for other existing Group employees, the fraud and IS security educations are mandatory.
 Key Roles for competition law compliance (CC) and anti-bribery and anti-corruption (ABAC) are also required to complete the relevant online education.
 The education modules will be assigned to the Group employees accordingly through the NSG Group Ethics and Compliance Education Center.
 We will continuously monitor its effectiveness as well as the completion rate of the educations.

 New starters completed the training packages at their onboarding